Cat is apathetic – what you can do

 However, poisoning can also cause an acute and dangerous Kidney failure can occur.
 In this case, quick action is vital: at the first signs, the cat should be examined and treated by a vet.
 The more information you can give them about possible sources of poisoning, the easier it will be to diagnose and treat.

-If there is renal insufficiency, food plays an important role alongside medication from the vet.
-Special food for cats with kidney disease, such as our KATTOVIT Kidney/Renal series is low in sodium and phosphorus and relieves the kidneys.
+If there is kidney failure, food plays an important role alongside medication from the vet.
+Special food for cats with kidney disease like our KATTOVIT Kidney/Renal series is low in sodium and phosphorus and relieves the kidneys.

 A relatively harmless explanation for your cat's apathy may be its advanced age.
 As they get older, cats, like humans, sometimes show symptoms of old age.
 These include progressive loss of hearing and vision, loss of appetite, confusion and mishaps such as urinating in the house.
 Due to these developments, particularly limited vision and hearing, affected cats often appear apathetic, are less active and hardly respond when spoken to.
 In this case, it does not necessarily have to be a serious cat disease.
 The age of the cat can also trigger these behavioral changes.
 To be on the safe side, you should still have your cat examined by a veterinarian - after all, the risk of numerous diseases increases with age and it cannot be ruled out that something serious is behind the symptoms.